 Pronounced like the classic karate chop sound (“Hi-Ya!”) but without the “H” sound, this is simply the way an Italian lets you know you just stepped on their toe.

 In any situation where you’re pretty much clueless about the answer to a question or problem, you can let out a deep boh!
-It’s pronounced the way it looks and rhymes with “go.”

 This exclamation is pronounced the same as our word, “poo,” which is fitting because it’s the expression used when you see (or smell) something gross.

 Questa minestra ha un sapore strano, puah!
 (This soup has a strange taste, eww!)